sixstringacks/pyncat/README.md

-pyncat is a simple implementation of netcat
+pyncat is a simple implementation of netcat.
+This is based on the version found in Black Hat Python.

 ```
 python .\pyncat.py -h